IBMStreams/streamsx.kafka/_docs/203-user_usecases_consumergroup.md

 }
 ```

-The `etc/consumer.properties` file must contain a line with
+As the **groupId** parameter is not used, the `etc/consumer.properties` file must contain a line with
 ```
 group.id=myConsumerGroup
 ```